Turtles at the Great Barrier Reef

 While visiting Heron Island Resort you may experience unforgettable encounters with the amazing wildlife that also shares the island.
 Our Naturalist Guides encourage you to learn about the flora and fauna of the island and witness activities such as nesting and hatching, during guided tours.

 Heron Island and the Great Barrier Reef are a significant nesting location for two threatened sea turtle species, the Green Turtle (Chelonia mydas) and the Loggerhead Turtle (Caretta caretta).
 Nesting season occurs from November to March each year, with hatchlings beginning to emerge in early January.
 Most nesting turtles will begin to come up on the beaches around the high tide of a night time, some turtles may still be on the beaches finishing the nesting process when the sun rises in the morning.

 To minimise disturbance to these magnificent marine reptiles, there are strict guidelines in place for the viewing of nesting and hatching turtles.
 Please remember to follow these guidelines when you are on the beaches of Heron Island.

-- Do not use lights or flash photography
+- Do not use lights or flash photography anywhere near the beaches

 - If you see a turtle on the beach, remain low and still.
 Turtles are very sensitive to movement